-The focus of participation and exercising the right to vote in general meetings is on Finnish holdings, as MAM has significant holdings in Finnish companies under its management and thus engagement activities are likely more successful.
-MAM can either authorise an employee of Mandatum Group or another representative to participate in a general meeting and exercise the right to vote or use an external service provider, to whom MAM gives voting instructions on exercising the right to vote.
+The focus of participation and exercising the right to vote in general meetings is on Finnish holdings, as MAM has significant holdings in Finnish companies and thus engagement activities are likely more successful.
+MAM can either authorise an employee of the company or another representative to participate in a general meeting and exercise the right to vote or use an external service provider, to whom MAM gives voting instructions on exercising the right to vote

-If proposals submitted to the general meeting by a investee company's board of directors deviate from MAM's Engagement Principles or Principles of Responsible Investment, MAM may initiate discussions with the company before the general meeting in order to reconcile the opinions.
-If a discussion is not possible or it does not lead to a mutual understanding, MAM may exercise ownership rights in a potential voting situation.
-MAM strives to ensure that the investee company knows the grounds for MAM's voting behaviour in cases where MAM does not support the board's proposal.
+If proposals submitted to the general meeting by a target company's board of directors deviate from MAM's Engagement Principles or Principles of Responsible Investment, MAM may initiate discussions with the company before the general meeting in order to reconcile the opinions.
+If a discussion is not possible or it does not lead to a mutual understanding, MAM may exercise ownership rights in a possible voting situation.
+MAM strives to ensure that the target company knows the grounds for MAM's voting behaviour in cases where MAM does not support the board's proposal.

-If necessary, MAM may, make proposals that promote good governance and sustainability, especially proposals aiming at improving the company's capability to address and mitigate the effects of climate change or other adverse impacts on sustainability factors to the business operations, as well as support similar proposals by other shareholders and take part in preparing such proposals.
+If necessary, MAM may, make proposals that promote good governance and sustainability, especially proposals aiming at improving the company's capability to address and mitigate the effects of climate change to the business operations, as well as support similar proposals by other shareholders and take part in preparing such proposals.

 Voting at AGM is also a tool for shareholders to express their views and can be used in conjunction with other engagement activities.
 Portfolio managers are in charge of voting at companies' AGMs.
 The portfolio managers keep records of the AGMs they have attended and the votes they have cast at the meetings.